-Even if you aren't invested in the lives of British royals, it will be worth tuning in to Prince Harry and Meghan Markle's wedding on May 19 for a glimpse at all the elaborate headgear.
+Even if you aren't invested in the lives of British royals, you're probably familiar with their elaborate headgear.
 Fascinators—tiny, elaborate hats that are clipped to the wearer's head—are a popular fashion choice among the women of the royal family today.
 The name may seem like a perfect fit for the eye-catching accessory, but as Co.Design explains, the hat was called something entirely different until the 1960s.

 The term fascinator first surfaced in the fashion world in 17th-century Europe.
 Back then, it referred to a lacy scarf women wrapped around their heads (or "fastened," hence the name).
 Rather than attracting stares from across the room, this version of the hat was meant to give women an alluring air of mystery.
 By the mid 20th-century, a slew of new hat styles hit the scene, leaving both the term fascinator and the garment it described to fall out of fashion.